-- Always isolate the equipment from the supply when inserting a lamp; - Ensure the circuit is suitably fused; - Ensure the lamp is of the correct power rating and type; - Check lampholder is in good condition.
-If the contacts show any sign of corrosion, replace the lampholder; - Check the lampholder is in a good dry condition.
+- Always isolate the equipment from the supply when inserting a lamp; - Ensure the circuit is suitably fused; - Ensure the lamp is of the correct power rating and type; - Check the lampholder is in a good dry condition.
 Never allow water to collect in the lamp fitting or come into contact with the lamp.